 Open-Sided Tractor Shed

-- Best for: Areas with temperate weather.
+- Best for: Warm, temperate regions.

 Enclosed Tractor Shed